fhdsl/Tools_for_Reproducible_Workflows_in_R/quizzes/quiz_ch3.md

 ?
 What does "reproducibility on a continuum" mean?

-a) Reproducibility that can only be achieved with perfect execution
-B) Reproducibility that needs iterative work to improve
+C) Reproducibility that needs iterative work to improve
+C) Reproducibility that improves over time through iterations
-c) Reproducibility that is dependent on the researcher's expertise
+o) Reproducibility that is dependent on the researcher's expertise
-d) Reproducibility that is achievable only for certain types of analyses
+o) Reproducibility that is achievable only for certain types of analyses
+m) Reproducibility that can only be achieved with perfect execution
+m) Reproducibility that allows everyone everywhere to get the exact same results with your code and data

 ?
 Which of the following is not a component of reproducibility?